Normal distribution: Development

 Some authors attribute the discovery of the normal distribution to de Moivre, who in 1738 (Note: De Moivre first published his findings in 1733, in a pamphlet Approximatio ad Summam Terminorum Binomii (a + b)^{n} in Seriem Expansi that was designated for private circulation only.
 But it was not until the year 1738 that he made his results publicly available.
 The original pamphlet was reprinted several times, see for example Walker (1985).) published in the second edition of his The Doctrine of Chances the study of the coefficients in the binomial expansion of (a + b)^{n}.
 De Moivre proved that the middle term in this expansion has the approximate magnitude of $2^n/\sqrt{2\pi n}$, and that "If m or 1/2n be a Quantity infinitely great, then the Logarithm of the Ratio, which a Term distant from the middle by the Interval ℓ, has to the middle Term, is $-\frac{2\ell\ell}{n}$."
 Although this theorem can be interpreted as the first obscure expression for the normal probability law, Stigler points out that de Moivre himself did not interpret his results as anything more than the approximate rule for the binomial coefficients, and in particular de Moivre lacked the concept of the probability density function.

-Carl Friedrich Gauss discovered the normal distribution in 1809 as a way to rationalize the method of least squares.
+In 1809, Carl Friedrich Gauss showed that the normal distribution provides a way to rationalize the method of least squares.

-In 1823 Gauss published his monograph "Theoria combinationis observationum erroribus minimis obnoxiae" where among other things he introduces several important statistical concepts, such as the method of least squares, the method of maximum likelihood, and the normal distribution.
+In 1823 Gauss published his monograph Theoria combinationis observationum erroribus minimis obnoxiae where among other things he introduces several important statistical concepts, such as the method of least squares, the method of maximum likelihood, and the normal distribution.
 Gauss used M, M′, M″, ... to denote the measurements of some unknown quantity V, and sought the most probable estimator of that quantity: the one that maximizes the probability φ(M − V) · φ(M′ − V) · φ(M″ − V) · ... of obtaining the observed experimental results.
 In his notation φΔ is the probability density function of the measurement errors of magnitude Δ. Not knowing what the function φ is, Gauss requires that his method should reduce to the well-known answer: the arithmetic mean of the measured values.
 (Note: "It has been customary certainly to regard as an axiom the hypothesis that if any quantity has been determined by several direct observations, made under the same circumstances and with equal care, the arithmetical mean of the observed values affords the most probable value, if not rigorously, yet very nearly at least, so that it is always most safe to adhere to it." — Gauss (1809)) Starting from these principles, Gauss demonstrates that the only law that rationalizes the choice of arithmetic mean as an estimator of the location parameter, is the normal law of errors: